 - Put a drop or three on your pillow.
 This is my personal favorite.
 Put the essential oil side down and sleep well!

 - Spray on an eye pillow.
 I love this one too.
 Dilute in a small amount of water and even smaller amount of carrier oil.
 Place in a spray bottle, then put the essential oil side up (not directly over your eyes).

 When you start experimenting with essential oils, remember to pay close attention to how they make you feel in your body and mind.
 Scents are subtle and complex.
 Your experience of an essential oil will be personal and unique to you.

 If you use them correctly, essential oils shouldn’t give you any side effects.
 They are natural and safe, strong but gentle.

-And the ones I have recommended will help you sleep!
+And the ones I’ve recommended above will help you sleep!

 & Founder of The Sacred Science